chrisguest75/docker_examples/39_ssh/README.md

 Creates a container running `sshd` that allows access to the nginx container on the same network.

-NOTE: This is root only login
+ℹ NOTE: This is root only login

 ## Architecture